cllopes/reactathon/material/3_redux/1_redux_basics/reducers.md

 #### Remove Values with Slice + Concat

-Instead of using the `spice` method to remove elements an at and index you can use use `slice` to get the part of the array before the element and the part of the array after the element and join them with `concat`
+Instead of using the `splice` method to remove elements an at and index you can use use `slice` to get the part of the array before the element and the part of the array after the element and join them with `concat`

 ```javascript 1.8